1. Collect Documents

 At CUNY, the first financial aid awards are sent in early April so it is recommended that you try to file your taxes early and file your FAFSA after you complete your taxes.
-It is better to file your taxes early, it is ok to use estimates of your income, as long they are not very far off from the actual values.
+It is better to file your taxes early, but it is ok to use estimates of your income, as long they are not very far off from the actual values.
 You will have an opportunity to correct it later.

 What information do I need to complete a FAFSA?

-- Social Security numbers of student and parents' (parents Social Security numbers are needed for dependent students)
+- Social Security numbers of student and parents (parents Social Security numbers are needed for dependent students)

 - W-2 forms and other records of money earned by student and parents, if you are a dependent student

 - Students and parents' federal income tax returns (parents tax return is needed for dependent students and spouses tax return is needed for independent students)